pablodecm/phd_thesis/src/103_chapter_3.md

 p_j ( \boldsymbol{x}|\boldsymbol{\theta} ) d\boldsymbol{x} \approx
 \frac{1}{m} \sum^{\boldsymbol{x}_s \in S_j } \mathbb{1}_\mathcal{C}(\boldsymbol{x})
 $$ {#eq:montecarlo_eff}
-which amounts to simply the number simulated observations that pass the selection divided by the total number of simulated observations $m$.
+which simply corresponds to the number of simulated observations that pass the selection divided by the total number of simulated observations $m$.
 Lastly, the expected value of any measurable function $f(\boldsymbol{x})$ after a given event selection $\mathbb{1}_\mathcal{C}(\boldsymbol{x})$ for events